Huntington Bancshares Incorporated (HBAN): Skating on Thin Ice? We Know the Answer

-Huntington Bancshares Incorporated (NASDAQ:HBAN) went up by 1.99% from its latest closing price compared to the recent 1-year high of $16.91.
-The company’s stock price has collected 0.32% of gains in the last five trading sessions.
+Huntington Bancshares Incorporated (NASDAQ:HBAN) went up by 1.42% from its latest closing price compared to the recent 1-year high of $16.91.
+The company’s stock price has collected -0.69% of loss in the last five trading sessions.
 Press Release reported on 05/03/21 that Huntington Ranks Highest in Customer Satisfaction with Consumer Banking in the North Central Region in the J.D.
 Power 2021 U.S. Retail Banking Satisfaction Study

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.